 If you go to Palestine today you can still see the ruins of his works.
 Herod knew about POWER.
 He was a ruthless, cruel, no-nonsense, realistic pragmatist.

-Notice in the Gospel how Herod interrogated the magi secretly to find out from them the time of the star's appearance.
-The translation we used to use made this even clearer by stating Herod wanted the “exact” time of the stars appearance.
+Notice in the Gospel how Herod interrogated the magi to find out from them the exact time of the star's appearance.
 This man doesn't deal in dreams and visions and “feelings” - he wants the facts.
 He wants what's real.
 Because he was a doer.
 He made things happen.
 He was a POWER.
 He was HEROD THE GREAT!

 Still, ..... we don't sing any songs about Herod at Christmas time - or any other time of the year.

 We don't put plastic statues of him under the tree in the Manger scene.

 And Herod, for all his power and hard-bitten realism, never did find the Christ child.